shirleytang27/project_game_demo/README.md

 4. Read the instructions on the top input box in the interface or watch the video named 'game_demo' to see how it works.

-# If this still does not work, please contact me via email, so I could share an exe file with you, which could not be uploaded to Git due to its size.
+# If this still does not work, please do not hesitate to contact me via email, so I could share an exe file with you, which could not be uploaded to Git due to its size.

 Contents about the project: